urbanjost/M_framework/README.md

 Put autodetecting tools (at least the ones employed) are not generally portable; and with public packages there is a strong incentive to minimize the amount of infrastructure and external dependencies.
-It is generally imperitive to make package use as simple and generic as possible.
+It is generally imperative to make package use as simple and generic as possible.

 So the suggested scheme is to create a small test program for each procedure or closely related procedures in the fpm test/ directory.